 Note verbale dated 19 December 2005 from the Permanent Mission of the United States of America to the United Nations (Vienna) addressed to the Secretary-General

 The Permanent Mission of the United States of America to the United Nations (Vienna) presents its compliments to the Secretary-General of the United Nations and has the honour to refer to principle 4 of the Principles Relevant to the Use of Nuclear Power Sources in Outer Space (General Assembly resolution 47/68) on behalf of the Government of the United States of America.

-The United States of America has conducted a thorough environmental assessment and an extensive safety analysis for the MSL mission.
-The results of the safety assessment are publicly available and can be obtained on the Internet at http://science.nasa.gov/missions/msl or by contacting David Lavery, Program Executive, Science Mission Directorate, United States National Aeronautics and Space Administration, Washington, D.C.
-Mr. Lavery may be reached by telephone at (+1-202) 358 4684 or by e-mail at email@example.com.
+The United States of America has conducted a thorough and comprehensive safety assessment for the New Horizons mission.
+The results of the safety assessment are publicly available and can be obtained on the Internet at http://www.spacescience.nasa.gov/admin/pubs/plutoeis/index.htm or by contacting Mr. Kurt Lindstrom, Program Executive, Science Mission Directorate, United States National Aeronautics and Space Administration, Washington, D.C.
+20546.
+Mr. Lindstrom can be reached by telephone at (+1-202) 358 1588 or by electronic mail at email@example.com.